MathCouple/MathCouple/README.md

 - 2021 - 2023 2 full years at the Biggest bank in Latin America: Itaú Unibanco start of my journey.
 Working as a Process Engineer in an Internship.
 More than 600h of Conceptual and on-hands training.
 Process Mapping, Lean Methodologies, and a lot more.
 There are 4 high-value delivers that I'll be happy to share in the interview!
 - 2023 - Now: Implementing a Data Culture as a Consultant in a new-born Tech Company.
 Working as Head in Data Engineering.
 In a team with 4 members: 1 Manager, 1 Senior, 1 Software Engineer and me.

+2023 - Present: Implementing a Data Culture as a Consultant in a newly-founded Tech Company.
+Working as Head of Data Engineering in a team of 4 members: 1 Manager, 1 Senior, 1 Software Engineer, and me.

-- Courses (100% scholarship at all of them):
+Courses (100% scholarship for all of them):

-  - Data Engineer specialization - ADA BRAZIL & SANTANDER INTERNATIONAL.
+- Data Engineer Specialization - ADA BRAZIL & SANTANDER INTERNATIONAL.
 - Physics Bachelor in progress - UFABC BRAZIL.
 - Science and Technology Bachelor in progress - UFABC BRAZIL.
-  - Associate Degree on Cybersecurity in progress - UNINTER INTERNATIONAL.
+- Associate Degree in Cybersecurity in progress - UNINTER INTERNATIONAL.

-Portuguese is my native Language.
-I'm BRAZILLIAN ("A cobra vai fumar").
-Engligh is where I'm also good at.
-You can classify me into C2 or almost at it.
-Russian, Spanish and Italian is where I know the basics.
-Spanish most of all.
+- Portuguese is my native language.
+I'm BRAZILIAN ("A cobra vai fumar").
+English is where I'm also proficient.
+You can classify me as C2 or almost at it.
+I know the basics in Russian, Spanish, and Italian, most of all in Spanish.

-In resume:
+Me, in summary:
-Low cust solutions.
-High level and Creative solutions.
-Fast Learner.
+ - Low-cost solutions.
+High-level and creative solutions.
+Fast learner.

 - (Data from may/2023 to now): https://wakatime.com/@attam (1 have 2 accounts on GH, 1 is private and the other is this one):
 [![Harlok's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=attam)]([https://github.com/anuraghazra/github-readme-stats](https://wakatime.com/@attam)https://wakatime.com/@attam)